NYCDOB/Facades/index.md

 ---
 In order to ensure the safety and structural stability of New York City buildings, owners must comply with Local Law 11/98 which requires inspections of building exterior walls and appurtenances of buildings which are greater than six stories in height.
 General information on façades as well as detailed instructions on façade compliance filings are available on the DOB Façades [website](https://www1.nyc.gov/site/buildings/safety/facades.page).

-<br/>To facilitate the owners of the more than 14,000 buildings who must submit a [Façade Inspection Safety Program](https://www1.nyc.gov/site/buildings/safety/facade-inspection-safety-program-fisp-filing-instructions.page) (FISP) compliance report, the inspection process is broken down into five-year “cycles”.
+<br/>To accomodate the owners of the more than 14,000 buildings who must submit a [Façade Inspection Safety Program](https://www1.nyc.gov/site/buildings/safety/facade-inspection-safety-program-fisp-filing-instructions.page) (FISP) compliance report, the inspection process is broken down into five-year cycles.
 Cycle 7 was the last full cycle completed, ending in 2014.
 DOB is currently in Cycle 8 which began in 2015.

 <br/>Inspections are conducted by private qualified registered design professionals who are not DOB employees.
-The Qualified Exterior Wall Inspector (QEWI) inspects the properties and assigns the following categories
+The Qualified Exterior Wall Inspector (QEWI) inspects the properties and assigns the following categories:

 * Safe: No problems and in good condition (OK)
-* Safe With a Repair and Maintenance Program (SWARP)
+* Safe With a Repair and Maintenance Program (SWARMP)
 * Unsafe: Problems/defects threaten public safety (UN)

 The following categories of inspection were discontinued after Cycle 4 and are no longer used: